bodolawale/bodolawale/README.md

 - 👋 Hi, I’m @bodolawale
 - 💕 I’m interested in Backend Development
-- ⌛️ I’m currently learning NextJs
+- ⌛️ I’m currently learning Data Structures And Algorithms
 - 👀 I’m looking to collaborate on any project using NodeJS.
 - 📫 How to reach me bodolawale@gmail.com